selliott512/image-utils/README.md

 # image-utils

-Open source command line utilities for working with images, which is currently only sphere2equirect.py.
+Open source command line utilities for working with images.

 image-utils has a small [home page](http://selliott.org/utilities/image-utils).

+See the "doc" directory for credit, development, license and version information.

 ## sphere2equirect.py